 Why Add Nature Study?

-If you’re reading this, then nature study is probably already on your mind – but here are just a few of the reasons why including close investigation of the natural world is an important addition to your homeschool:
+Here are just a few of the other reasons why including close investigation of the natural world is an important addition to your homeschool:

 - Nature study creates a connection to science that your children can engage in from a very young age – and really helps to set a firm basis for future science studies.

 - Nature study helps to create a sense of awe and wonder at the natural world.
 Learning to follow the wonder will help your children in all areas of their studies.